VolleyIndustries/readme/guidelines.md

 *Pro tip: requests that meet these guidelines are much more to receive a featured label and be promoted within the community.*

+For more information about behaviour on Volley, read [Volley Etiquette](https://github.com/VolleyIndustries/readme/blob/master/etiquette.md)